evyatark/quarkus-example-1/README.md

 The application is now runnable using `java -jar target/quarkus-sample-1.0.0-SNAPSHOT-runner.jar`.

+for development, run `mvn quarkus:dev`.
+This runs the app and will also do "hot reload" automatically when you change code.

 ## Creating a native executable

 You can create a native executable using: `./mvnw package -Pnative`.